proctorlabs/creoboros/README.md

 # Cerberus

-A lightweight process and task manager for docker containers.
+Cerberus is an 'init' for Docker that is lightweight and simple to use.